kenneth-liao/kenneth-liao.github.io/_posts/2018-09-03-0003-recommender-system-p1.md

     return X, Theta
 ```
-Now the model uses a 1-dimensional array (vector) of inputs to the objective function. unroll_params() takes the X and Theta matrices and flattens them into vectors and then joins them together to form a long 1-dimensional vector. roll_params() takes this long vector and reshapes them into the X and Theta matrices.
-The matrix form of the parameters is used for to get the predictions from the model using the matrix multiplication depicted in Figure 2.
+The model requires a 1-dimensional array (vector) of inputs to feed the objective function. unroll_params() takes the X and Theta matrices and flattens them into vectors and then joins them together to form a long 1-dimensional vector. roll_params() takes this long vector and reshapes them into the X and Theta matrices.
+This is essentially the inverse operation of unroll_params().
+The matrix form of the parameters is used to get the predictions of the model using the matrix multiplication depicted in Figure 2.

 #### Code Block 4 | cost_f()
 ```python